A new Franchising Report from Senator Masto was just released. it revealed a lot about the franchise industry.

 As a matter of fact, I’m not going to comment on any of the Senator’s ideas.
 I’m just sharing them.
 But I’d welcome your comments.

-To that end, here are Senator Cortez Masto’s ideas.
+To that end, here are Senator Masto’s ideas on franchising.

 - Increase funding and oversight at both the Federal Trade Commission (FTC) and the Small Business Administration (SBA) so they can enforce fair standards and contracts.